Why are you here. I have nothing to offer you.

 I only really know how to think.

 And this isn’t a good thing.
-Read my About page.
+Read my stuff.
 Oh such kooky fun, look at how I poke fun at myself.
 Oh I must be so in control of my sense of self.
 Bleh.

 Critical thinking is a valuable asset to have along with the ability to articulate opinions and ideas.
 But being totally self-aware is the joke prize that comes with it and proceeds to stick onto your soul slowly choking the creativity out of you.